 - The government must reject any partnership with tobacco industry in anti-smuggling initiatives as recommended in the WHO Framework Convention on Tobacco Control (FCTC) Protocol to Eliminate Illicit Trade in Tobacco Products.

-- The government needs to establish a procedure for disclosing all records of interaction with the tobacco industry.
-Additionally, a code of conduct must be adopted to guide all government officials when dealing with the tobacco industry.
+- Put in place a procedure for interaction with the tobacco industry, disclose all records of interaction with the tobacco industry and adopt a Code of Conduct for its officials when interacting with the tobacco industry.

 Learn more about tobacco industry interference in this country.Download a Country Fact Sheet